-Parents charged after DNA breakthrough in 1987 murder probe
+Parents charged after DNA breakthrough in 1987 French murder probe

 -

-Parents charged after DNA breakthrough in 1987 murder probe
+Parents charged after DNA breakthrough in 1987 French murder probe

 The parents of a four-year-old girl found dead three decades ago have been handed preliminary murder charges in a cold case resurrected by DNA testing, a French prosecutor said.